Nareshix/rsql/lazysql/README.md

 2. ### `sql_runtime!` Macro

-   Use this only when u need the sql to to be runned at runtime.
+   Use this only when you need the sql to to be executed at runtime.
 And there are some additional things to take note of when using this macro

    #### a. `SELECT`